Originally Published 4 June 2014:

 Therefore, ‘The King George’s Sound native, who met his ‘accident’ on Garden Island, was not Katrull.

 It’s still not clear who William was though.
 This man was first described by Fanny Bussell as ‘a King George’s Sound native staying with us’ at Augusta in January 1834.
-He was also at the Vasse in April 1837.
 This is more than useful information because January 1834 pre-dates the arrival of Patrick Taylor and Mary Bussell on the James Pattison.
-William, therefore, was not Patrick Taylor’s indentured help.
+This William, if he was to become Patrick Taylor’s indentured help, was back in Albany in April 1835 and back again at the Vasse two years later in April 1837.

 However William got to Augusta, and however he allied himself to the Bussells, he must have made his way there by different means.
 Perhaps he was related to Gyallipert, who we know, along with his father Maragnan, and uncle Metyalpin, were closely connected with Augusta?
 (Shellam; Shaking Hands On The Fringe; Pg 141.)